 When you are ready, the Aspen area features a great selection of difficult hiking trails.
 Some of these trails start out as moderate hikes but either their difficult terrain, elevation level, or length may categorize the trails as difficult later into the hike.
 Some of the most popular include the following:

-- Midway Trail: Before you attempt this nearly nine mile trail, access a topographical map.
-The Midway Trail actually begins at Lost Man Trail, which is another moderate hiking trail, and is located in the White River National Forest near Aspen.
+- Midway Creek Trail: Before you attempt this nearly nine mile trail, access a topographical map.
+The Midway Creek Trail actually begins at Lost Man Trail, which is another moderate hiking trail, and is located in the White River National Forest near Aspen.

 - Ute Trail: Accessible near Aspen on Ute Avenue, Ute Trail is only approximately one mile in length, but it is virtually all uphill and includes several switchbacks.
 While the trail is challenging, the view is amazing.